otwstephanie/mobile/plugins/cordova-plugin-iosrtc/README.md

 ## Building

-This plugin needs [Swift](https://developer.apple.com/swift/) support so some steps are needed to get your project working with it.
-These steps are explained in the [Building](https://github.com/eface2face/cordova-plugin-iosrtc/blob/master/docs/Building.md) documentation, please check it.
+This plugin needs [Swift 2.0](https://developer.apple.com/swift/) support so some steps are needed to get your project working with it.
+These steps are explained in the [Building](docs/Building.md) documentation, please check it.

-**IMPORTANT:** It seems that the incoming [Swift 2.0](https://developer.apple.com/swift/blog/?id=29) (included in the next OS X [El Capitan](https://developer.apple.com/osx/pre-release/)) requires code changes for the plugin to compile.
-It will be addressed in [issue #28](https://github.com/eface2face/cordova-plugin-iosrtc/issues/28).
+**IMPORTANT:** The currently bundled libWebRTC does not contain bitcode, so you'll need to disable it in your Xcode project settings.

 ## Usage